mdl29/donkeycarLPH/README.md

 If you don't have a donkeycar, please follow this [tutorial](https://docs.donkeycar.com/guide/build_hardware/) made by donkeycar community

 ### **Tips :**
 If you using wide angle camera like [this](https://www.kubii.fr/cameras-capteurs/2207-module-camera-5mp-grand-angle-kubii-3272496011205.html), we have modelize on the chassis a camera cap holder.
-It is very usefull for avoid to lost it
+Convenient to avoid losing it
 ![chassis](3dDesigns/camera-cover/preview.png)
 > 📒 [open](3dDesigns/camera-cover/preview.png) chassis stl file